slimcoin-project/slimcoin-project.github.io/content/en/about-slimcoin.md

 ### Mining, Burning & Minting

-Slimcoin can be generated in three ways:

-* by **Proof of Burn minting**.
-That's Slimcoin's main innovation.
-Every coin you buy is a virtual mining rig.
-[Here you find our Proof of Burn minting guide](/proof-of-burn-guide/).
+Slimcoin is a very open cryptocurrency.
+There are several methods to earn it if you help with the validation process:

 * by **Proof of Work mining**.
-It uses the DCrypt algorithm that is ASIC-unfriendly and can be well mined with CPU mining.
-We've prepared a [Mining Guide](/mining-guide/) for you.
+You can earn Slimcoin even if you don't have any money, just mining it with your computer.
+Slimcoin's algorithm, DCrypt, is best suited for CPU mining.
+No ASICs are known for it.
+Here is the the [Mining Guide](/mining-guide/) for you.
 * by **Proof of Stake minting**.
-This method is known from currencies like Peercoin.
-It's perhaps the easiest method.
-[Here you find a Proof of Stake Minting guide](/proof-of-stake-guide/)
+Once you got some Slimcoins, you can help with stake minting.
+This means you can just hold the coins and spend some time with the wallet open.
+It isn't necessary to mint 24 hours a day to get your reward, as Slimcoin uses the original Peercoin Proof of Stake mechanism.
+This means that the reward is fixed at 10% of your stake per year: as long as you connect to the network from time to time, it's very likely you find blocks.
+Here you find a [Proof of Stake Minting guide](/proof-of-stake-guide/).
+* by **Proof of Burn minting**.
+But there is more: Slimcoin offers the unique method of Proof of Burn minting.
+This method is for you if you can afford a long time investment.
+Burning coins is similar to buying a virtual miner.
+You need to be aware of the associated risks: The price could go down, and the difficulty can go up considerably if new "burners" enter the game, lowering your profitability.
+On the other hand, you can get higher rewards over time than when you only stake, above all if you burn a considerable amount.
+Small burn investments are not recommended if you don't know what you're doing, as in this case the probability to find blocks can be low.
+Here you find our [Proof of Burn minting guide](/proof-of-burn-guide/).

 ### Inscription service & Decentralized Websites